9kartik/wcs/Readme.md

 As explained above in the diagrams.

-Progress-card is the main exposed component through progress-bar.js which is offered in various sizes and an optional value of the final progress (Lets say you want to have number of files instead of percent of transfer)
+Progress-card is the main exposed component through progress-bar.js which is offered in various sizes and an optional value of the final progress (Lets say you want to have number of files instead of percent of transfer).
+Additionally you have post symbol for progress and background for the progress-card element.

 can be used as
-<progress-card target=“#final value#” size=“#card size#”></progress-card>
+<progress-card target=“#final value#” size=“#card_size#” postSym="#success_text#" background="#color_name#"></progress-card>

 It uses various components like number, loader(inherited from number), n-btn.
 All of which are inherited from HTMLElement API.